TraceMachina/nativelink/SECURITY.md

 ## Supported versions

 At the moment no version of `nativelink` is officially supported.
-Consider using the latest commit on the `main` branch until official production binaries are released.
+Consider using the latest commit on the `main` branch until the release of official production binaries.

 ## Reporting a vulnerability